Popular Singapore tourist attractions are districts originally built to accommodate all the new settlers and are now lovely spots to visit.

-One district not to be missed in Singapore is Little India that stretches along the Serangoon Road.
+One district not to be missed in Singapore is Little India which stretches along the Serangoon Road.
 This is where Indian immigrants found refuge when coming to this country.
-Consequently, you will be overwhelmed by Indian decorations, religious statues, specific scents of saffron, aromatic burning sticks, with jasmine and other floral arrangements all around.
+Consequently, you will be overwhelmed by Indian decorations, religious statues, specific scents of saffron, aromatic burning sticks with jasmine, and other floral arrangements all around.

-There is also the Hindu temple that allows tourists’ visits and where you are supposed to take off your shoes in order to get in, pay the ticket if you want to take pictures and do try to avoid areas where worshipers are praying.
+There is also the Hindu temple that allows tourists’ visits and where you are supposed to take off your shoes to get in, pay the ticket (if you want to take pictures), and try to avoid areas where worshipers are praying.

 This is one of the most popular Hindu temples in Singapore – Sri Mariamman.
-When I first saw it through the taxi window I was so impressed that I have actually tried to remember the surroundings in order to find it the next day.
+When I first saw it through the taxi window, I was so impressed that I tried to remember the surroundings so that I could find it the next day.

 Little India houses the whole residential area with numerous high buildings.
 Although drying laundry outside is against the law in Singapore, the strings with clothes are tolerated in this district.

-The point is for the “palm” to concentrate all the energy within so the business could bloom.
+These buildings were not equally high.
+Looking from above, they formed the shape of the hand palm with its “fingers” (buildings) pointing to the sky.
+The point is for the “palm” to bring in all the energy so that business can bloom.
 And yes, this is the business district.

-Some of them love it, some are against it, but still they say that this way “one can never claim to have really seen Singapore, no matter how many times he visits”.
+Singapore is constantly being modernized and rebuilt.
+Locals told me that I would be surprised how much the city may change only in a year.
+Some of them love it, some are against it, but still, they say that this way “one can never claim to have seen Singapore, no matter how many times he visits”.